abhisekdash35/JENNER-search-for-COVID-19-vaccine-slot-availability/README.md

 # JENNER

 This application searches the COWIN website for available COVID-19 vaccine slots and notifies the user whenever slots are available based on certain criteria.
 The project is written in java.
+You can run this application locally on your computer and get real time updates which are verified to be faster than notifications through third party messaging apps.

 ## Project Dependancies
 1) JAVA 1.8 or higher.